Christina Oxenberg: Career

 After high school, Oxenberg worked various jobs in New York ranging from a secretary to a roller-rink attendant.
 She would then go on a backpacking trip around the world before returning to New York City.
 Upon her return, Oxenberg secured a job at Studio 54.
 Between 1984 and 1985, she worked as a research assistant for historian, Hugh Montgomery-Massingberd, on his book Blenheim Revisited.
 In 1986, she published her first book, Taxi, a collection of celebrity anecdotes and personal observations revolving around experiences in taxicabs.
 In Taxi, Andy Warhol, Bob Costas, Douglas Fairbanks Jr., and numerous others are featured.

-Christina Oxenberg married painter Damian Elwes near Amman, Jordan, in May 1986.
-They later divorced.

 In 1994, Simon & Schuster commissioned Oxenberg to write a semi-autobiographical novel that would eventually be published as Royal Blue.
 The novel was released in 1997 in the United States and was published by Quartet in the United Kingdom in 1998.
 The book is fictional but contains true elements.
 The book received generally favorable reviews from publications like The Independent The Guardian, and The Times.
 As a result of the book, Oxenberg appeared on the cover of New York Magazine and was profiled in People.
 It was called "darkly funny" by the Chicago Tribune.

 In 2000, Oxenberg went on hiatus from writing and took a job at Robert F. Kennedy Jr.'s Waterkeeper Alliance.
 Through that job she met Fernando Alvarez, a Peruvian businessman living in Banff, Alberta, Canada.
 The two discussed the possibility of a clothing line using Oxenberg's name.
 They designed, produced and wholesaled a collection of knitwear.
 The pair used fibers such as the guanaco from Patagonia, the suri-alpaca from the high Andes and the muskox from the indigenous population in the North West Territories of Canada.
 From 2002 to 2010, Oxenberg produced two clothing lines (Christina Oxenberg and Ox).